unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Ring, legendary_

 While wearing this ring, you can use an action to expend 1 of its 3 charges to cast the _wish_ spell from it.
-The ring becomes nonmagical when you use the last charge.
+The ring becomes nontek when you use the last charge.

 ### Ring of Warmth